paschaldev/laravauth/README.md

 # Laravauth

-Laravel authentication with a twist.
+> Laravel authentication with a twist.

+**Laravauth** is an authentication package for laravel that uses a different technique other than the traditional authentication methods.

 ## Synopsis